Omar Mateen: Shooting and death

 At approximately 2:02 a.m. on June 12, 2016, Mateen entered the Pulse nightclub in Orlando, Florida, and began shooting.
 At 2:22 a.m., he made a 911 call in which he pledged allegiance to IS, referenced Tamerlan and Dzhokhar Tsarnaev, the Boston Marathon bombers, and mentioned Moner Mohammad Abu Salha, an acquaintance of his who died in a suicide bombing in Syria for the Al-Nusra Front in 2014.
 According to FBI officials, Mateen made two other 911 calls during the shooting.
 He also called News 13 of Orlando and identified himself as the nightclub shooter; The Washington Post reported that he said "he had carried out the Pulse attack for the Islamic State."
 The Islamic State had also released a statement via Amaq News Agency, taking responsibility for the attack.

+Around 4 a.m., Mateen threatened the police that he would blow up and collapse the entire building using explosive vests, fitted to the hostages and placed in different strategic corners of the building so that everything would collapse.

 Mateen took hostages after police arrived and engaged in a gunfight with him.
 At approximately 5:14 a.m. police shot and killed Mateen, ending the shooting.
 A total of 49 people were left dead along with Mateen, and 53 others were injured.
 Mateen was reported to have fired at least 110 rounds during the entire event.
 The attack was the deadliest known incident of violence against LGBT people in U.S. history (Note: The previous deadliest incident of violence against LGBT people had been the UpStairs Lounge arson attack in 1973, in which 32 victims were killed.) and the deadliest mass shooting by a single gunman in the United States until the 2017 Las Vegas shooting.
 (Note: The previous deadliest shooting had been the Virginia Tech shooting in 2007, in which 32 victims were killed.)

-Mateen was eventually buried in the Muslim Cemetery of South Florida, in Hialeah Gardens.
 An autopsy found he was shot eight times by police in the head, chest, abdomen, calf, feet, and toe.
-The bullets, fired from a short distance, went through and through from front to back, suggesting he was shot while facing officers.
+The bullets, fired from a short distance, went through from front to back, suggesting he was shot while facing officers.
 Several lacerations and "blunt-force injuries," such as bruising and scrapes to his torso, were found, although the origin of these wounds was unclear.
 No alcohol or illegal drugs were detected in his system.
 He was wearing two pairs of socks.
+Mateen was eventually buried in the Muslim Cemetery of South Florida, in Hialeah Gardens.